 Sicily knows a lot of her letters from everyday interactions with letters, but this week we started with more formal lessons on letters since she has been super interested in learning every letter she sees along with the sound.
 I started with the letter S since that’s what her name starts with.
 This is why we did S is for snow instead of W is for winter to go along with our theme.

-Sicily painted an S with white paint to make it look like snow, and I’ll be adding this S to our S board.
-We don’t have room on our walls for word wall, so I’m making medium size posters with each letter and a few words as a reference for her.
+Sicily painted an S with white paint to make it look like snow, and I’ll be adding this S to our wall.

 This is just an overview of what we did during this two week winter toddler theme.
-The Toddler Experience Curriculum provides you with 4 tot trays, at least 6 toddler theme activities, letter activities, shape activities, and color activities for every theme.
-Not to mention a book list and songs too!
+The Toddler Experience Curriculum provides you with tot trays, toddler theme activities, letter activities, STEAM activities, literacy connections, shape activities, and color activities for every theme.
+Not to mention a book list, YouTube videos, and songs too!